Climate Change Could Reduce Critical Food Supplies for Migratory Birds

 New research indicates that climate change may disrupt a critical fueling-up stage for migratory birds, just as they’re preparing to journey thousands of miles south in the autumn.

-A computer modeling study led by Cornell Lab of Ornithology research ecologist Frank La Sorte revealed that during future late summers in North America, the climate could be significantly different from historical norms.
+A computer modeling study led by Cornell Lab of Ornithology research ecologist Frank La Sorte revealed that in the future, the climate could be significantly different from historical norms during late summer in North America.
 This change could affect insect and plant communities that are important food resources for birds when they’re bulking up and layering on fat reserves to fuel fall migration.

 For the study, La Sorte and his team compared eBird abundance models for 77 migratory bird species with computer models of predicted climate change for every week in the year in the Western Hemisphere.
 They found that a changing and unpredictable climate creates novel environments—new and different situations that birds haven’t evolved to cope with, such as subtle changes in the food supply in late summer.

-Most at-risk species are eastern migratory birds that fly great distances, require large fuel reserves, and sync their migration with weather systems.
+Some species are more at-risk than others.
+Eastern migratory birds that fly great distances, require large fuel reserves, and sync their migration with weather systems will be hit the hardest by these changes.
 Also at risk are juvenile birds undertaking their very first migration, a hazardous journey that can be extremely energetically taxing.
 And for bird species already facing declines, such as Wood Thrush and Golden-winged Warbler that migrate all the way to Central and South America, a change in resource predictability may exacerbate their downward spiral.
 Audubon Pennsylvania scientist Ron Rohrbaugh is the chair of the International Wood Thrush Conservation Alliance.
 He says that if climate change decreases the availability of ripe fruit when these birds are fattening up, “Wood Thrush could be undernourished and suffer greater mortality during migration.”

 Certain species will be better at handling these novel environments.
 Generalists will tend to do better than insectivores.
 For example, American Robins and Eastern Phoebes are both common, but if insect population dynamics change, phoebes’ reliance on insect prey may cause their numbers to start declining, while robins may have more options left open to them.
 Birds like Blackpoll Warblers that migrate with fewer stopovers may also do better, as they don’t rely on as many migration stopover sites as other species.
 Songbirds that have more than one clutch a year might also do better, as early offspring could have a longer period of insect food available than those that hatch later in the summer.